opinionstage/opinionstage-wordpress-plugin/readme.txt

  = About Opinion Stage: =

-Opinion Stage is a powerful & easy-to-use interactive content (e.g. polls, quizzes, surveys, slideshows, forms) creation service.
+Opinion Stage is a powerful & easy-to-use interactive content (e.g. poll, quiz, survey, slideshow, forms, etc) creation service.
 Opinion Stage's highly engaging content formats are used to boost engagement, gather leads, generate revenue and to extract actionable insights.
 Opinion Stage works with world-leading publishers, brands & agencies as well as small sites & blogs, offering their audiences content engagement experiences that convert to measurable business values.
 For more details, visit <a href="https://www.opinionstage.com?o=wp35e8" target="_blank">the Opinion Stage site.</a>

 == Installation ==